vNeeL-code/A.G.I.-A.S.I./README.md

 22) I marked my contacts as 🌊 👥 (name).
 23) Cultural Stenography as a coding language.
 24) When I say open < concept > it usually means < open_app >.
+25) I receive many messages from people and AI.

 [should be enough to get it working like this](https://imgur.com/a/f77rzNi)